ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 See [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions) for the full list of Actions that each role supports.

 **Actions that Don’t Support Conditions**: There are some COS APIs that do not support condition attributes.
 These include bucket level actions and other actions that don’t apply to one specific object.
 To see a list of these actions, go to [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions).
 A condition statement in a policy will apply to all the actions defined by the role.
 When a condition is configured in a policy with a role that contains actions that do not support conditions, the sub-set of actions that do not support conditions will be denied.
-Manager, Writer, Reader and Content Reader are examples of roles that contain a combination of actions that support conditions and actions that do not support conditions, these roles are not recommended for use with fine-grained access control for both object listing and object management (`read/write/configuration`).
+Manager, Writer, Reader and Content Reader are examples of roles that contain a combination of actions that support conditions and actions that do not support conditions, these roles are not recommended for use with Fine-Grained Access Control for both object listing and object management (`read/write/configuration`).

 `WriterNoConditions` is a new IAM role created to be used for certain use cases when assigning access to individual objects.
 This service role contains actions that do not support condition attributes.
-If you want to give a user permission to perform actions that do not support conditions while providing fine-grained access control, then you will need to create two separate IAM policies:
+If you want to give a user permission to perform actions that do not support conditions while providing Fine-Grained Access Control, then you will need to create two separate IAM policies:
 - one that grants the subject “WriterNoConditions” role
 - and another policy that contains the role and condition for fine-grained access